 Concordia has an online tool called Handshake that lets you apply and search for jobs both on and off campus.

-With the recent lifting of the campus residency requirement for students in the 2020-21 academic year, Concordia students living 20 miles or closer to campus have the option to commute to campus for classes and community life.
 While not an official policy, the college highly discourages students living further than 20 miles from campus to commute to campus each day.
 Students commuting to Concordia’s campus from great distances have generally faced increased challenges in realizing their potential for full academic success and long-term persistence toward degree completion.
 If you live beyond a 20-mile radius from campus and still wish to commute to campus for classes and community life, please connect with your admission representative.